Skip to Content

 What does dry rub mean?

-Is Dry Rub better than marinade?
+Is dry rub better than marinade?

 The main purpose of a dry rub is to enhance or add flavor.
-Liquid marinades tenderize the meat.
+Liquid marinades also tenderize the meat.

 Can you leave a rub on too long?